Dunton Wayletts: History

-The earliest reference to Dunton is found in the Domesday Book of 1086 when 'Dantona' was held by Bishop Ode (half brother of William the Conqueror).
+The earliest reference to Dunton is found in the Domesday Book of 1086 when 'Dantona' was held by Bishop Odo of Bayeux (half brother of William the Conqueror).
 During the Middle Ages, the parish of Dunton was divided into two manors: Dunton Hall and Fryern Manor.
 In the 12th century Dunton came under the ownership of the Abbey of Bec-Hellouin.
 In the 1440s the manor of Dunton was granted to King's College, Cambridge.
 The manor of Dunton remained in the possession of King's College until well into the 18th century.

+Dunton was an ancient parish.
+The name Dunton was usually used for the parish in civil matters whilst the name Dunton Wayletts was usually used in ecclesiastical matters.
 In 1801 the population of Dunton was 121.
-In 1837 the Parish of Dunton comprised 2,000 acres of land out of which 1,719 was cultivated land, 222 acres meadow pasture, 37 acres woodland, 22 acres was common land and 17 acres belonging to the Rector.
+In 1837 the parish comprised 2,000 acres of land out of which 1,719 was cultivated land, 222 acres meadow pasture, 37 acres woodland, 22 acres was common land and 17 acres belonging to the Rector.
 In the 1841 census the population of Dunton was 194.
-In 1871 Dunton had 33 houses with a population of 174.
+In 1931 it had a population of 661.

+On 1 April 1934 the civil parish was abolished.
+Part was transferred to Brentwood, but the majority of the area, including the village itself, was absorbed into the Billericay Urban District.
+It briefly became part of the urban parish of Little Burstead until three years later in 1937 all the parishes in the urban district were united to form a single parish called Billericay.
+Billericay Urban District was renamed Basildon Urban District in 1955, with Dunton having been administered as part of Basildon ever since.

 In 1967 the Ford Motor Company opened the Dunton Technical Centre on former agricultural land at the north end of Dunton.

 Dunton's amenities declined during the 1970s.
 The village school closed in 1977 and the one village shop closed a year later.

+In November 2023, Brentwood Council gave permission to build Dunton Hills Garden Village in the parish of West Horndon to the west of Lower Dunton Road, between the A127 and the c2c trainline.
+The village will include 3,700 homes on land owned by Brentwood Borough Council and CEG Land Promotions and was designated as one of the government's 14 garden villages sites in January 2017.
+Permission was given against concerns that the new homes would impact local amenities in Basildon and West Horndon.